Reader's Comments

 How to Make Yogurt at Home

-*It is extremely important that all of your supplies are scrupulously clean.
-Sterilize jars by washing them in hot soapy water, rinse thoroughly, then place in the microwave for 2 minutes.
-Lids can be sterilized in the same way; however, if you are using metal lids, simmer them on the stove for 2 minutes..
+**It is extremely important that all of your supplies are squeaky clean.
+Sterilize your yogurt jars by washing them in hot soapy water, rinse thoroughly, then place in the microwave for 2 minutes.
+Lids can be sterilized in the same way; however, if you are using metal lids, simmer them on the stove for 2 minutes.
+Jars that have been sterilized in the microwave should never be used for canning; they could crack.

 Sterilize Jars and Lids